Bwh5316/Cash-Share-Proposal.io/ReadMe.md

 My proposed project idea is to create a money-sharing / retrieving application.
 The idea is to allow users to send money electronically to a central storage (server) location, similar to PayPal, where another user may retrieve the funds vs sending money from one bank account to the next.
 First, users will create an account with the following information:

-- First Name

-- Last Name

-- Date of Birth (DOB)

-- Gender

 - Username

 - Password

 - Email Address

+- First Name

+- Last Name

 After an account has been created, users will login using only their username and password that they created.
 Once logged in, the following options will be available for selection: